 People with substance use disorders often act differently than before.
 They lose interest in normal activities, change friends, spend a lot of time alone, get moody, sleep strange hours, miss crucial appointments, and have problems with family relationships.
 They might get into trouble with the law over drug use or criminal acts.
 At times they’ll appear altered by drugs, either energetic and speedy or slowed down.

 Why is it so hard to get over drugs?

-Stopping drugs is like trying to lose weight.
+Stopping drugs is a little like trying to lose weight.
 The doctor says you need to stop munching on those chocolates and cookies, eat smaller portions, avoid all your favorite foods, and go to the gym every day.
 It’s easy to hear but difficult to do.
 Even if you lose a few pounds, it doesn’t take much to slip up and gain the weight right back.
-Recovery from drugs is very similar.
+In a small way, recovery from drugs is similar.
 It’s a day-to-day struggle.

 But it’s tougher than that.
-Most addicts have been using for years, and the drug is their major coping skill, family and friend.
-They don’t know how to live without her.
+Most addicts have been using for years, and the drug is their major coping skill, a substitution for family and friends.
+They don’t know how to live without it.
 To stay sober and clean, they must tolerate unwanted emotion, and they have no practice.
 Free of drugs, they must find new ways to deal with the woes life throws in their direction.
 Yet abstinence from drugs brings on all sorts of new challenges: dealing with the grief and lost dreams, the guilt over what they’ve done to others, the conflicted relationships with their family, the need to wipe clean the past and replace all using friends and hangouts, and the temptation to escape it by relapsing.
-Many addicts say it’s harder to quit than keep using.
+Many individuals with chemical dependency say it’s harder to quit than keep using.

 How does addiction affect the brain?